cms-l1-dpg/GTT/README.md

 *--o* = the output plot file

+## GTTValidation.py
+This script runs on the plot file created by anaL1TrackNtuple.py and creates the various GTT Validation plots

 ## plotTracks.py
 This script runs on the plot file created by anaL1TrackNtuple.py and saves them nicely (older file)